Finding the Right Exercise Routine for You

 How to Find Movement You Enjoy

 Just like anything else, if you’re trying to find something new you enjoy, you have to explore.
 You have to try a few options until one feels exciting and natural and fits into your budget and schedule.
+Here are different ways to explore your options:

 Before I found my favorite forms of movement (walking and strength training), I went through years of powerlifting, then years of boxing classes, then years of just walking.
 I went through phases of loving one form of movement so much then feeling like I needed a change and taking a few classes (and rest) until I found a new love.

-What if You Don’t Enjoy Movement At All
+What if You Don’t Enjoy Exercise?

 Honestly, I get it.
 There was a time in my life when moving just to exercise was not going to happen.
 I didn’t enjoy it.
 And even if I did enjoy a type of workout class at the moment, I didn’t have a desire to go back consistently or sign up for a membership and I sure as heck didn’t look forward to it.